umarhassan-mitodl/11.368-fall-2004/content/pages/readings.md

 Checker, Melissa.
 "Like Nixon Coming to China': Finding Common Ground in a Multi-Ethnic Coalition for Environmental Justice." *Anthropological Quarterly* 74, no. 3 (2001): 135-146.

-"[Principles of EJ](https://www.nrdc.org/sites/default/files/ej-principles.pdf)." *The First National People of Color Environmental Summit*.
+"{{% resource_link "c9a4b460-dd29-4404-bfbb-a2fec62de305" "Principles of EJ" %}}." *The First National People of Color Environmental Summit*.

 Gottlieb, Robert.
 "Ethnicity as a Factor: The Quest for Environmental Justice."
 Chapter 7 in *Forcing the Spring: The Transformation of the American Environmental Movement*.
 Washington, DC: Island Press, 1993, pp. 235-269.